NarasimhaRajuKotnala/TestProject/README.md

 The signup and login functionality has to be developed as well for this application which will enable the user to signup or login to the application.
-Once a user is logged in he can have the authority to assign/reassign bugs , update comments, etc. This has not been developed but can be developed using a few framweorks.
+Once a user is logged in he can have the authority to assign/reassign bugs , update comments, etc. SO Spring boot provides features of Authorisation & Auhtentication.
+This has not been developed but can be developed using a few framweorks.
 The simplest is by using MongoTemplate.
 There are many Spring security features which can be implemented for better security.
 One is implementing OAuth.